 The Port of Montreal is downstream of the Montreal-Lake Ontario section of the St. Lawrence Seaway, and thus is not subject to the same vessel size restrictions as Great Lakes ports.
 Therefore, Montreal is capable of handling much larger vessels such as large container ships and cruise ships.
 Recent investments at the port include new or expanded infrastructure, as well as information technology improvements.
 Some of these investments are:

-- A $197 million (CAD) expansion of the Viau Container Terminal, which will more than double Montreal’s container handling capacity and allow the port to accommodate larger container ships.
-The project started in 2015 and is expected to conclude in 2020.
+- A $197 million (CAD) expansion of the Viau Container Terminal, which more than doubled Montreal’s container handling capacity and allows the port to accommodate larger container ships.
+The project started in 2015 and was concluded in December 2020.
 Funding sources for this project include $27 million (CAD) from Infrastructure Canada’s Building Canada Fund, as well as funding from the Montreal Port Authority, and a private terminal operator (Termont).

 - The Grand Quay cruise terminal was recently renovated.
 The $78 million (CAD) project was completed in 2017 in time for Montreal 375th anniversary and the 150th anniversary of the Confederation.

-- Following expansion of the Viau terminal, Montreal expects to begin construction of an additional, entirely new container terminal in Contrecoeur.
-Construction of this terminal is expected to run between 2020 and 2023 and will allow Montreal to accommodate future container cargo growth.
+- In 2020, Montreal began preparatory work for construction of an additional, entirely new container terminal in Contrecoeur.
+Construction of this terminal is expected to run between 2020 and 2025 and will allow Montreal to accommodate future container cargo growth.